jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/topic-list-out-of-scope.md

 ### Broader View Topics

-Draft texts that might once describe a story: ideas about how this Encircle language might be used in practice.
+Draft texts that might once describe a story: ideas about how this Circular language might be used in practice.

 - [ ] Exchangeability (part done)
 - [ ] Expression Broader View